damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 Any external links do load faster so, we need to be careful about performance.

 If you aren't careful, your events will get loaded multiple times and thus fire multiple times.
-For example, the following code:
+For example, take the following code:

 ```js
 $(function(){